hdsu-bioquant/scArchon/README.md

 - CUDA 12.4+ (tested on 12.4)
 - Singularity 3.6+ (tested on 3.6 and 4.1)
-- About 50 GB disk space to download all environments
+- About 60 GB disk space to download all environments (but we recommend selecting necessary tools)

 # Installation
 - Create a conda environment with snakemake: